KhronosGroup/NNEF-Docs/README.md

 # NNEF-Docs

-This repository is currently empty, and is used only to file issues about the NNEF Specification hosted in the Khronos <a href="https://www.khronos.org/registry/NNEF/"> NNEF Registry</a>.
+This repository hosts draft versions of the publicly developed NNEF v2.0 specification.
+It is used to file issues about the draft NNEF Specification as well as the stable NNEF Specification version hosted in the Khronos <a href="https://www.khronos.org/registry/NNEF/"> NNEF Registry</a>.

-Future versions of NNEF will be proposed and developed publicly in this repository.